What We Flipped Last Week to Total $3,000

 Last week all of our sales were large items.
 We tend to gravitate to them because they typically have large profit margins.
 We definitely still find and sell smaller items, and we didn’t start out selling big things, but now I enjoy dealing with the larger items.

 We only had to ship out one of these items because the rest were picked up locally, but shipping freight is not as tough anymore as people think.
-We just created a freight shipping course as part of Flipper University for anyone interested in jumping into shipping larger items!
+Check out how shipping larger items can really increase your profits in this FREE workshop!

 And if you want to try out this flipping thing – check out our FREE Flipping Intro Course.
 Don’t worry — you don’t have to sell big things!

 Related Posts for Reselling Total: